Transfer Switches and Electrical Service in Evergreen, Colorado

 This page provides general educational information based on public data about housing in Evergreen.
 Every home is different.
 The information here reflects what was typical when homes were originally built, not necessarily what is in your home today.
 Nothing on this page should be taken as a diagnosis or recommendation for your specific property.
 The only way to know the condition of your home's electrical system is a professional inspection.
 Call (303) 775-3221 or request a free estimate.

 Evergreen is a mountain community in unincorporated Jefferson County, spread across steep terrain at around 7,200 feet.
-Power outages from storms, high winds, ice loading on lines, and fallen trees are more common here than in the metro flatlands.
-Xcel Energy can also de-energize overhead lines during high fire-risk conditions to prevent arcing from igniting dry vegetation.
+Power outages from storms, high winds, ice loading on lines, and fallen trees are common at this elevation.
+Utilities can also shut off power entirely during high fire-risk conditions.
+In December 2025, Xcel de-energized over 50,000 customers in the foothills during a wind event.
+Homes on wells lose water when the power goes out.
 A manual transfer switch is the legal and safe way to run a generator during these outages.

 Transfer Switches

 A manual transfer switch isolates your home from the grid before generator power flows in.
 Without one, running a generator connected to your panel sends power back out through the utility lines.
 This is called backfeeding.
-It's illegal in Colorado, it's dangerous to utility line workers, and it can damage your equipment when grid power returns unexpectedly.
+It violates electrical code and utility rules, it's dangerous to line workers, and it can damage your equipment when grid power returns unexpectedly.

 A transfer switch lets you select which circuits the generator powers: furnace, refrigerator, well pump, lights, a few outlets.
 The generator runs those circuits while the rest of the house stays off.
 When grid power returns, you switch back and disconnect the generator.